impinj/is-tool/README.md

 isToolLib.convert(object);
 ```
 Where:
-**object** - is a javascript object which should contain ItemSense 2016r4 configuration.
+**object** - is a javascript object which should contain ItemSense 2016r4 formatted configuration.

 ## Contributing